 In some cases, gear insurance is included in the travel insurance policy, but this is a happy case.
 Again, comparing multiple offers will be decisive when choosing the appropriate travel insurance company.
 If your travel insurance doesn’t cover the gear you carry in your trip, there is a high chance that you might want to pay for supplemental insurance.
 The value of your gear should be covered entirely by the insurance plan.

-Otherwise, you will pay a considerable rate in order to protect the electronics or other equipment you may take with you.
+Otherwise, you will pay a considerable rate to protect the electronics or other equipment you may take with you.
 Again, you need to make sure that the maximum coverage is enough to pay for the entire value of your gear.
 If it is lower, you should reconsider your options.
 The same goes for other valuables that you will carry with you during the trip.

-Taking into account all of the tips mentioned above, you are ready for making a good decision regarding travel insurance policies.
+Taking into account all of the tips mentioned above, you are ready to make a good decision regarding travel insurance policies.
 The secret to choosing wisely is to invest time and attention in researching the potential options you have.
 Each insurance company comes with different offers that may or may not be convenient for your needs.
 Take your time to explore these offers until you find the perfect one.